 Reheating using either of these techniques will crisp up the coating after getting soggy in the fridge or freezer.

 While I recommend thighs with the bone in because of the added flavor from the bone and juiciness in the cut, any piece will work.
 In fact, making chicken tenders from the breast meat will give you more of that tasty breading on each bite.
 And who doesn’t want that?

 No, but still a close second!
 The main differences are the use of water vs. oil to make the coating stick and the spices in the coating.
-It also suggests using the coating on pork as well as chicken.
+It also suggests using the coating on the pork as well as some chicken.

-To prepare the chicken without a plastic bag, just mix the coating in a bowl, and dip each piece of chicken individually.
+To prepare the chicken without a plastic bag, just mix the coating in a bowl and dip each piece of chicken individually.
 Carefully press the breadcrumbs and spice mix to every side of the chicken.
 This is a bit messier, but it will work just as well.
 Your kids might even have more fun getting their hands dirty than shaking a bag!